Kadhal Virus: Production

-In March 2002, Kathir announced that his next film would also be a love story titled Kadhal Virus.
-Chennai-based model Srikanth was cast in the lead role and was coached acting skills by then-assistant directors such as Vetrimaaran and Mysskin.
-Srikanth was later dropped and actor Richard, the brother of actresses Shalini and Shamili, was selected to make his debut in the leading role.
-Abbas, who Kathir introduced with Kadhal Desam, was also signed on to make a special appearance in the film.
+Srikanth, then a model, was cast in the lead role and was coached acting skills by then-assistant directors such as Vetrimaaran and Mysskin.
+Srikanth was later dropped and Richard, previously a child actor, was selected to make his debut in the leading role.

 Early reports suggested that Bhumika Chawla would star in the film but she later opted out.
-Her role was later handed to Sridevi Vijaykumar, the youngest daughter of veteran actor couple Vijayakumar and Manjula, who would make her Tamil debut as a leading heroine with the film.
+Her role was later handed to Sridevi Vijaykumar, who would make her Tamil debut as a leading heroine with the film.
 The team decided to film a sequence with several prominent directors as a part of the film's launch event.